crowdere/GenAISmishing/README.md

 SMishing is a form of phishing attack where the attacker uses text messaging (SMS) to deceive recipients into revealing personal information, such as passwords or credit card numbers.
 Unlike traditional phishing, which typically relies on email, SMishing exploits the more personal and immediate nature of text messages.
 This method is often more effective as people tend to trust text messages more than emails, making them more susceptible to sharing sensitive information.

 ## Why Generative AI?
-Generative AI, particularly large language models like ChatGPT, brings a new dimension to social engineering tactics such as SMSishing.
+Generative AI, particularly large language models like ChatGPT, brings a new dimension to social engineering tactics such as SMishing.
 These AI models can generate convincing and contextually relevant messages, interact in real-time, and adapt responses based on the conversation's flow.

 This makes the phishing attempts more personalized and difficult to detect.
-While traditional SMSishing might use generic messages, generative AI can tailor conversations to individual targets, increasing the likelihood of success.
+While traditional SMishing might use generic messages, generative AI can tailor conversations to individual targets, increasing the likelihood of success.
 Often all the details outlined in this example, Name, Role, Company, Office, are publically available on linkedin.

 However, it is crucial to highlight that such use of AI raises significant ethical and legal concerns, and should only be pursued within the bounds of law and for educational or preventive purposes.